Table, Donkey and Stick

 Table, Donkey and Stick is a Chicago restaurant serving Austrian cuisine at a $$ price point.
 The grounded verdict is direct: consider it when you want a dinner option with a defined culinary lane, casual dress code, chef/owner Alexis Ayala, confirmed recognition from Michelin Bib Gourmand (2024) and Star Wine List (2026).

 The useful read is not that this is a trophy reservation or a broad catch-all dining room.
-Its verified profile is narrower and clearer: Austrian cooking, evening hours Tuesday through Sunday, casual dress, a price tier that keeps it in the value-minded conversation for Chicago diners.
+It offers Austrian cooking, evening hours Tuesday through Sunday, casual dress, a price tier that keeps it in the value-minded conversation for Chicago diners.

 Austrian cooking with confirmed recognition

-For a first visit, the strongest verified signals are the cuisine, price, chef/owner, hours, recognition.
-Michelin Bib Gourmand (2024) supports the value case, while Star Wine List (2026) is also part of the confirmed profile.
+For a first visit, key aspects are the cuisine, price, chef/owner, hours, recognition.
+Michelin Bib Gourmand (2024) supports the value case, while Star Wine List (2026) is also recognized.
 Those facts are enough to position Table, Donkey and Stick as a focused Chicago dinner choice without overstating details about the menu, room, or service style.

 The Austrian angle also helps the restaurant separate itself from more familiar categories.
 Compared with Lonesome Rose (Logan Square), this is the better fit when Austrian cooking is the draw.
 Compared with Parson's Chicken & Fish (Logan Square), it points to a different kind of dinner decision.
 Kyoten Next Door and Nomonomo Sushi sit in another lane entirely: choose Table, Donkey and Stick when the night calls for Austrian cuisine.